State Income Taxes in Georgia

 In addition to the Corporate income tax, Georgia has a Capital Stock Tax assessed on capital of Corporations (including LLCs that have elected to be taxed as Corporations).
 The tax is based on a tax table provided by the Dept of Taxation, and the maximum amount of Capital Stock Tax is $5,000.

-Like most states, Georgia has both a local and state sales tax rates.
+Sales Tax – like most states, Georgia has both a local and state sales tax rates.
 Their state sales tax rate is 4.00% and their local sales tax rate is 3.31% (which bring the total average sales tax rate to 7.31%).

-The average property tax rate for residential property in the state of Georgia is 0.92%.
+Property Taxes in Georgia – the average property tax rate for residential property in the state of Georgia is 0.92%.
 Which puts it slightly below the national average of 1.05%.

 Unemployment taxes usually consist of three factors.
 They are the wage base, range of rates, number of schedules.
 Below is an outline of the three: